nekostein/unincdb/db/1970/unincdb-tutorial/Charter.md

 - Use Pandoc to generate ".texpart" components for "Charter.md" and "Appendix.md".
 - Run the "toml2tex.sh" script to generate ".texpart" components to be used in the LaTeX template.
-- Symlink from "authorities/PearInc/witness.tex" to "db/1970/unincdb-tutorial/witness-PearInc.tex".
+- Copy from "authorities/PearInc/witness.tex" to "db/1970/unincdb-tutorial/witness-PearInc.tex".
-- Use XeLaTeX to build the symlink file.
+- Use XeLaTeX to build the destination file.
 Note: If you want to use a different LaTeX building command, override using "$LATEXBUILDCMD".
 - Move the PDF artifact to "_dist/www/PearInc/1970/unincdb-tutorial.pdf".

 Now you can publish the directory "_dist/www/PearInc" as a website so people can see witness letters you made.